electronick1/stairs_doc/source/index.html.md

-Pipeline - it's a way to connect multiple objects (functions/classes/other pipelines) into one big graph.
+The pipeline is a way to combine multiple objects (functions/classes/other pipelines) in one big graph.

-The way how it's works a bit tricky but quite simple to understand.
-Input of each pipeline could be any data you want, then you can subscribe some objects to this data, and connect more and more objects to one big graph which super easy to understand and manipulate.
+The way it works is a bit tricky, but it's quite simple to understand.
+The input of each pipeline can be any data you want, then you can subscribe some objects to these data and add more and more objects to one big graph, which is super easy to understand and manipulate.

-Each pipeline component - could be a worker, which communicates with other components through streaming/queue service.
+Each component of the pipeline can be a worker, which communicates with other components through a streaming/queue service.

-To run pipeline (and let data go through pipeline components) use: <br>
+To run a pipeline (and let data go through the components of the pipeline ), use: <br>
 `python manager.py pipelines:run`

-It will run all workers and start process your queue (using streaming/queue service).
+It will run all the workers and start to process your queue (using a streaming/queue service).

-If you want to run some particular pipeline use following command: <br>
+If you want to run a particular pipeline, use the following command: <br>
 `python manager.py pipelines:run app_name.pipeline_name` <br>

-Let's dive a bit deeply to pipelines structure:
+Let's dive a bit deeper into the structure of pipelines:

 <br>